Prunus hortulana

-Prunus hortulana, called the hortulan plum and wild goose plum, is a fruit shrub in the rose family found in the central United States in: Arkansas, Iowa, Illinois, Indiana, Kansas, Kentucky, Massachusetts, Maryland, Missouri, Nebraska, Ohio, Oklahoma, Tennessee, Texas, Virginia, West Virginia.
-Populations east of the Appalachians probably represent naturalizations.
+Prunus hortulana, called the hortulan plum and wild goose plum, is a North American fruit shrub in the rose family.

+Description

-Prunus hortulana is a deciduous tree with a trunk diameter of up to 15 cm and an overall height of 6 m or more.
+Prunus hortulana is a deciduous tree with a height of 6 m or more and a trunk diameter of up to 15 cm.
 The leaves are green and hairless on the top, but hairy on the underside.
-White flowers in clusters of 2–4 appear in the spring.
-The edible fruits are red or yellow drupes with white dots, reportedly sweet and pleasant tasting.
-The species grows in upland forests and near streams.
+Clusters of 2–4 white flowers bloom in the spring.
+The fruits appear in late summer.
+They are red or yellow drupes with white dots, with a sweet and pleasant flavor.